TD First Class℠ Visa Signature® Credit Card review

 - Social Security number or Tax ID number

 When applying for the TD First Class℠ Visa Signature® Credit Card, you’ll want an excellent credit score of 740 or higher for consideration.

 Compare travel credit cards

 There are numerous travel credit cards to choose from, each with their own strengths and weaknesses.

-The TD First Class℠ Visa Signature® Credit Card is a fine choice with solid rewards for those who like to dine out often.
-With mile rates topping out around 1 cent apiece, however, there are much more lucrative flexible reward credit cards out there for those pushing for value on their card.
+The TD First Class℠ Visa Signature® Credit Card is a great choice for those who want to earn rewards on dining and travel purchases, but want a low-risk APR to go with it.
+With mile rates topping out around 1 cent apiece, however, there are more lucrative flexible reward credit cards out there for those pushing for value on their card.